NVIDIA/sentiment-discovery/README.md

 ## Acknowledgement
 Thanks to @guillete for providing a lightweight pytorch [port](https://github.com/guillitte/pytorch-sentiment-neuron) of the original weights.

-This project uses the [amazon review dataset](http://jmcauley.ucsd.edu/data/amazon/) collected by J. M. Cauley
+This project uses the [amazon review dataset](http://jmcauley.ucsd.edu/data/amazon/) collected by J. McAuley

 ## Thanks
 Want to help out?
 Open up an issue with questions/suggestions or pull requests ranging from minor fixes to new functionality.